 Distribution: Known from Spokane County in Washington; southeastern British Columbia to eastern Washington, Idaho and Nevada, east to Great Plains and Great Lakes region.

-Habitat: Dry, open places, often in sandy soil.
+Habitat: Dry, open places, often in sandy soil, from low to middle elevations.

 Conservation Status: Not of concern